 Let’s not resist our emotions and our inner life – they’re one of the most beautiful things that make us human and alive.

 Where do you start?

-Instead of whacking the mole, I invite you to find the mole, sit with it, receive its message, give it what it needs, then have it run along on its merry way.
+Instead of whacking the mole, I invite you to find the mole, sit with it, receive its message, give it what it needs, then see what happens next.